hasura/learn-graphql/tutorials/backend/hasura-authentication/tutorial-site/content/integrations/casdoor.md

 ## Deploy Casdoor

-Firstly, the Casdoor should be deployed.
+Firstly, you should deploy a Casdoor instance.

 You can refer to the Casdoor official documentation for the [Server Installation](https://casdoor.org/docs/basic/server-installation).